WenjieDu/TSDB/README.md

 tsdb.delete_cache(dataset_name='physionet_2012')
 # or you can delete all cache with delete_cached_data() to free disk space
 tsdb.delete_cache()

+# to avoid taking up too much space if downloading many datasets,
+# TSDB cache directory can be migrated to an external disk
+tsdb.migrate_cache("/mnt/external_disk/TSDB_cache")
 ```

 That's all.
 Simple and efficient.
 Enjoy it! 😃